pluma/fynx/README.md

 ### store.listen

 Registers a change listener with the store.
-The listener will be invoked with the store's new content whenever it is written to.

-The listener will be bound to the given `context`.

 Returns a function that will remove the listener from the store when called.